andraderenew/TUH_BIDS/README.md

 ... "several-edfs_one-patient_several-sessions&runs_EDF2BIDS_file_conversion.py"
 1) edf_directory --> path to edf files saved from TUH database
 2) root --> path to output of BIDS format files
 3) in "raw.save" line 62 change /Users/andraderenew/Downloads/TUH_EEG/{session_id}.fif to whatever the path you will save the files in FIF format (EEG format file of MNE).

+5. Then change the paths as indicated in point 3 in further  specifications.
+Although the montage you will need to change as well.
+Probably you should comment all the lines referring to this part of channel mappings.
+You can use the code in the tutorial to adapt it your montage.

 It has been tested in:
 macOS-14.2.1-arm64-arm-64bit